Rioters burned the old churches

 The Roman emperor Constantius II built a big church next to the imperial palace in Constantinople (now Istanbul) in the 300s AD.
 But people burned it down in riots in 404.
 Pulcheria soon had the church rebuilt.
-But rioters burned it down again during the Nike Riots of 532.
+But rioters burned it down again during the Nika Riots of 532.
 So the emperor Justinian needed to rebuild the church a third time.
 He chose Isidore of Miletus as the architect.

 Justinian dedicated the new church in December 537, only six years after the old church burned down.
 He dedicated it to Holy Wisdom (Hagia Sophia in Greek).
 That was the third part of the Trinity, with God and Jesus.

 Isidore’s nephew, also an architect and also named Isidore, rebuilt the dome a little higher and with better engineering.
 This is the dome we see today.
 He designed a new system to transition from the round dome to the square walls of the church, using pendentives: triangular transition pieces.
 (The Pantheon dome had avoided this problem by being a round building.)

 In 1453, the Ottoman sultan Mehmed II captured Constantinople.
 He changed Hagia Sophia into a mosque and added four minarets.
 Hagia Sophia remained a mosque until 1931, when Ataturk and the new Republic of Turkey converted Hagia Sophia into a museum (as the French did with their churches in their Revolution).

 Leave A Comment